Ebraheemgh/CarsAutoComplete/README.md

  ### Getting Started
-1.Clone this repo
+1. Clone this repo
-2.Run $ npm install
+2. Run $ npm install
-3.Run $ npm install --save cross-fetch
+3. Run $ npm install --save cross-fetch
-3.Run $ npm run dev
+4. Run $ npm run dev

 ### Built With
-1.JS
+* JS
-2.CSS
+* CSS
-3.Html
+* Html
-4.Nodejs
+* Nodejs

 *The app is responsive for all the screen sizes & devices.
 The app has a testing code